MarwanRefaat/transcend/README.md

 ## Distribution

+- [x] Create a Transcend DistroKid to distribute music to Spotify/Apple Music
-- [ ] Create a Transcend DistroKid to distribute music to Spotify/Apple Music
+- [ ] Create a Transcend BeatStars to distribute music to Spotify/Apple Music
+- [ ] Test out DistroKid and BeatStars and determine which platform to use

 ## Outreach